foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Added container support to the following items: augmentations, fusions, hybrid items, magic items, technological items, armor upgrades.
 * Added gadgeteer and utility belt to the class features compendium.
 Thanks sturteva!
 * Added nanites as an ammunition type.
+* Converted the global attack roll modifiers field into a configuration array so modules can make custom global attack roll modifiers.
+Thanks Sputt!
 * Disabling actor resources no longer breaks the actor sheet.
 * Fixed an issue where rolls would not work if there were situational bonuses available, but none were selected.
 * Fixed a broken prone link on the goblin race.
 Thanks sturteva!